Ngā huanga kai mātāmuri Secondary crops

 - Water needs to be clean and clear of sediment and herbicides.

-- Consent and permits are required.
+- Consent and permits are needed.

 - Processing facility location.